Skip to main content

 What is considered a good CSW% for a pitcher?

-It varies by level and pitch mix, but a CSW% meaningfully above whatever the typical range is for a given level and competition generally indicates an effective, well-located pitch or outing.
+It varies by level and pitch mix.
+But a CSW% meaningfully above whatever the typical range is for a given level and competition generally indicates an effective, well-located pitch or outing.

 Related guides & benchmarks